sigpwned/jsonification/README.md

 # jsonification
-Jsonification is a simple JSON library for Java.

 JSON is a simple data format.
 Working with JSON should be simple, too.
 Jsonification tries to make working with JSON in Java simple and natural, no matter what your task or program architecture is.

 ## Reading JSON